laravel/docs/pulse.md

 <a name="custom-recorders"></a>
 #### Custom Recorders

-Package authors may wish to provider recorder classes to allow users to configure the capturing of data.
+Package authors may wish to provide recorder classes to allow users to configure the capturing of data.

 Recorders are registered in the `recorders` section of the users `config/pulse.php` configuration file: